Speed signs: what does the prosecution have to prove?

 But what exactly does the prosecution have to prove about speed signs to show they apply?

-What does the statute say?
+What does the statute say about speed signs?

 The offence of speeding in BC is addressed by Section 146 of the Motor Vehicle Act.
 It states that a person must not drive a motor vehicle at a greater speed than 50 km/h within a municipality and 80 km/h outside a municipality.
 Of course, there are plenty of highways where the speed limit is higher or lower than 50 km/h or 80 km/h.
 This is because Section 146 allows the minister responsible for the administration of the Transportation Act to increase or decrease the speed limit on a particular portion of